 When we're pregnant we're super cautious about everything we do to our bodies.
 I've been there, in a nurse's office, with three inches of undyed roots, asking if it was safe to use nail polish.
 We do everything possible to protect the little babies growing within us, so it's understandable that some mothers have been hesitant to get the flu shot while pregnant.

-New research is bringing good news though during this busy flu season: Getting the flu vaccine while pregnant poses no risk to the baby (and experts say it will even protect them).
+But research is bringing good news as we head into flu season: Getting the flu vaccine while pregnant poses no risk to the baby (and experts say it will even protect them).

 “It's a very large study that looks at very many pregnant woman and could not find adverse effects among them, or among their infants," Dr. Elizabeth Barnett, a member of the American Academy of Pediatrics (AAP) Committee on Infectious Diseases and Professor of Pediatrics at Boston University School of Medicine, tells Motherly.